OpenLineage/OpenLineage/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Solution

 Please describe your change as it relates to the problem, or bug fix, as well as any dependencies.
-If your change requires a schema change, please describe the schema modifcation(s) and whether it's a _backwards-incompatible_ or _backwards-compatible_ change, then select one of the following (_if relevant_):
+If your change requires a schema change, please describe the schema modifcation(s) and whether it's a _backwards-incompatible_ or _backwards-compatible_ change, then select one of the following:

 > **Note:** All schema changes require discussion.
 Please [link the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) for context.